Beri Santoso

-Rahmat Beri Santoso (born 24 February 2004) is an Indonesian professional footballer who plays as a right winger for Liga 2 club Barito Putera.
+Rahmat Beri Santoso (born 24 February 2004) is an Indonesian professional footballer, who plays as a right winger for Liga Nusantara club Persekabpas Pasuruan.

 Club career

 Barito Putera

 He was signed for Barito Putera to play in Liga 1 on 2021 season.
 Beri made his professional debut on 9 January 2022 in a match against Bali United as a substitute for Ambrizal Umanailo in the 87th minute at the Ngurah Rai Stadium, Denpasar.

 International career

 On 14 September 2022, Beri made his debut for Indonesia U-20 national team against Timor-Leste U-20, in a 4–0 win in the 2023 AFC U-20 Asian Cup qualification.

 In October 2022, it was reported that Beri received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.